Boilerplate Legal Documents: Everything You Need to Know

 - Headings - This type of clause simply expresses that bold headings used within the document are only for organizational purposes.
 Often, headings are an oversimplified summary of the context and should not be used to discern the actual clause terms.

 - Counterparts - This clause will be included in a contract if two or more parties intend to sign separate copies of the same legal document.
 Typically, this occurs when parties are unable to meet in the same place at the same time.
 A counterparts clause is often stated as “This agreement (or contract) may be executed in counterparts.”

 - Notice - A notice clause explains how each party will provide notice to the other.
 It may include the form of notice (e.g. written), the method of delivery, and when it is considered received.

 - Entire agreement - This type of clause may be very important when negotiations are ongoing.
 It states that any prior understandings of the agreement, including other oral and written agreements, are not included within the current contract.
 If a contract includes an entire agreement clause, each party must ensure that anything and everything they wish to be included in the deal is detailed within the current contract itself.

 If you need help understanding boilerplate legal documents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.